GameCult/Aetheria-Economy/Vault/Aetheria/Aetheria/Worldbuilding/Pre-Elysium/Technology/Mind Uploading.md

 ## Technical Development Through the Timeline

-### Early Iterations (2250-2300) - Identity Crisis Era
+### Early Iterations
 [[EternaMind]] pioneered functional mind uploading in 2300, initially targeting elite clientele seeking immortality.
 The first process was crude but revolutionary—neural mapping via nanoscale probes recording the complete connectome and neurochemical state of the brain.
 These early uploads required massive quantum computational arrays cooled by [[Cryonix]] superconductors, which tripled the bandwidth of neural interfaces.

 The first uploads were digital facsimiles rather than true consciousness transfers—the original person remained intact while their digital twin awakened in simulated environments.
 These early digital minds suffered from severe limitations: perceptual gaps, emotional flattening, and existential dissociation.
 Most corporations marketed this as a "feature"—uploads supposedly experiencing a "purer" form of consciousness, free from biological distractions.

 As the pioneers of upload technology, [[EternaMind]] maintained the most sophisticated and stable upload environments.
 Their "[[Immortal Aristocrats]]" dominated corporate leadership, with some consciousnesses dating back to the early 2300s.
 They specialized in creating luxurious virtual environments for wealthy clients while operating massive server farms for corporate upload storage.

-### Refinement Period (2300-2450)
+### Refinement Period
 [[Finch Cybernetics]] revolutionized the interface between biological and digital realms with their elegant neural bridges by 2350.
 They refined the upload interface to create seamless transitions between biological and digital existence.
 They specialized in creating hybrid systems where uploads could temporarily inhabit cybernetic bodies.
 Their sleek interfaces and elegant neural bridges made them the preferred provider for elite clients seeking to maintain a physical presence.
 Their innovations included:

 - **Emotional Mapping**: Capturing not just neural firing patterns but the complex neurochemical states underlying emotions
 - **Sensory Fidelity**: Vastly improved perceptual frameworks that mimicked biological sensation
 - **Temporal Acceleration**: The ability to run uploaded minds at various speeds relative to real-time

 These breakthroughs coincided with [[AstroDyne]]'s democratization of upload technology.
-By 2400, they offered chaotic but affordable uploading services, using pirated and modified [[Cryonix]] technology.
+By 2400, they offered chaotic but affordable uploading services, "licensing" rather than "owning" uploads, creating perpetual service contracts that bound digital consciousness to corporate needs.
 Their "Digital Outlaws" formed the earliest [[Free Upload Network]], though many of these uploads suffered from instabilities and perceptual glitches.

+Specialized intelligence could be purchased on open markets—experts can sell, rent or license their minds for use.

 [[Zhestokost]] Used uploaded minds of their founders to create the Eternal Council, an immortal leadership that maintained ideological purity across centuries.
 General-Secretary Vasily Dragunov, High Commissar Anya Velikova, and Grand Artificer Dimitri Volkov formed this ruling triumvirate, their digital minds housed in heavily fortified server complexes.

-### Corporate Exploitation (2450-2750) - Eugenics Abyss Era
+### Corporate Exploitation
-As upload technology matured, corporations discovered its economic potential. [[SolEx]] began "licensing" rather than "owning" uploads by 2500, creating perpetual service contracts that bound digital consciousness to corporate needs.
-The breakthrough that enabled mass exploitation came from [[Cognitum]] researchers, who perfected accelerated brainwashing protocols.
+As upload technology matured, corporations discovered its economic potential.
+The breakthrough that enabled mass exploitation came from [[Cognitum]] researchers, who began commercializing accelerated brainwashing protocols around 2550.

 The process was chilling in its efficiency:
 1. Upload a consciousness to a controlled simulation